ilyasotkov/learning-kubernetes/labs/intro.md

 ## What is Kubernetes?

 Kubernetes is an open-source platform for consuming cloud **compute, storage, and networking resources**.
-Kubernetes is also known as the most popular production-grade orchestrator for containerized applications, a competitor to Docker Swarm mode.
+Kubernetes is also known as the most popular production-grade orchestrator for containerized applications and services.

 ### Kubernetes Inputs and Outputs